t3jaa/Tejaa/_posts/2023-06-15-Travel-Essentials-for-Women.md

 Packing efficiently is essential for any traveler, especially when space is limited.
 Here are some tips to help you maximize space and keep your belongings organized:

-{% include figure.html url="3.jpg" alt="Packing tips for maximizing space and organization" %}
+{% include figure.html url="packing_tips.jpg" alt="Helpful packing tips and tricks for women to optimize their travel experience." %}

 1. **Roll your clothes:** Instead of folding your clothes, roll them up.
 This helps avoid wrinkles while also saving space.